MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Update-MgUserOnlineMeetingRegistration.md

 # Update-MgUserOnlineMeetingRegistration

 ## SYNOPSIS
-Update the navigation property registration in users
+Update the details of a meetingRegistration object assciated with an onlineMeeting on behalf of the organizer.

 ## SYNTAX